ThakshaRishi/GCD-of-two-numbers/README.md

 ## Algorithm
 1. Define a function.
 2. Get the two numbers from the user.
-3. Compare the two values, to find the smaller number.
+3. Use the math.gcd() function to find the gcd of the two values.
-4. Use for() and if() loop to find the GCD of the two numbers.
+4. Print the output.

 ## Program:
 ```